-The 5th of November
+Fireworks on the 5th of November in London

-From Halloween onwards there are lots of fireworks going off in the UK and incredible displays taking place in London.
 These are based around a historic event that became known as Guy Fawkes Night or the 5th of November.
 I remember when I was a kid we used to go collecting for the guy in our neighborhood.
 The cries of “penny for the Guy” were all about back then.
 After we had done our collecting we always headed out at twilight with our fireworks, sparklers, sausages and potatoes for the bonfire.
 Bonfire night was the British version of Halloween, as we didn’t even know that existed back then.

 These lovely photos come from The Mirror in a piece they wrote on Guy Fawkes Night.